hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

     /**
      * The round number.
      * <p>
-     * This value SHALL be the round number of the consensus round.
+     * This value SHALL be the round number of the consensus round in which this roster became active.
      */
     uint64 round_number = 1;